Product certification, quality management system certification, pre-assessment, and standards calibration.

 - an Approved Body in Great Britain and a Notified Body in Northern Ireland in relation to the Measuring Instruments Regulations 2016 (as amended) and Non-Automatic Weighing Instruments Regulations 2016 (as amended), authorised to provide conformity assessment

-- an Issuing Authority for the certification of instruments under the new OIML Certification System, launched on 1 January 2018
+- an Issuing Authority for the certification of instruments under the OIML Certification System

-NMO’s calibration, testing, ACB and type approval services are accredited by the UK Accreditation Service (UKAS).
-The scope of NMO’s accredited services is clarified in certificates that can be found by searching for ‘NMO’ on the UKAS website.
+NMO’s calibration, testing, product certification and Quality Management System certification services are accredited by the UK Accreditation Service (UKAS).
+The scope of NMO’s accredited services is specified in schedules of accreditation that can be found by searching for ‘NMO’ on the UKAS website.

 - Calibration – UKAS reference number 0205

 - Quality management system certification – UKAS reference number 0135